Sunday, 31 May 2026

 Their motifs hold personal significance and are not merely decorative.
 European tutors encouraged a self-expression of style, which makes a work like Davies-Okundaye ultra vivid The Finger that Feeds Never Lacks (1979) so unique.
 Created long after the tutors had fled the civil war of the late sixties, it epitomises a constant need to create inherent in nearly all artists.

 Davies-Okundaye helped charge Emin's work with much more emotion.
-Something that only happened on the tube, reflecting.
+Something that only happened later on the tube, reflecting.